huydd79/conjur-ocp.local-lab/README.md

   - Crc installation package for linux: https://console.redhat.com/openshift/create/local
   - Download pull secret and save it to file pull-secret.txt

 #### *The IP addresses in this document are using from current lab environment.
 Please replace the **172.16.100.14** by your actual **VM IP**’s

 #### *You will need to setup the DNS system or modify your hosts file to map all below domain name to the Openshift VM's IP

-- cityapp-springboot-cityapp.apps-crc.testing
-- cityapp-secretless-cityapp.apps-crc.testing
-- cityapp-conjurtok8ssecret-cityapp.apps-crc.testing
+Domain for Openshift GUI, authenticaiton
 - console-openshift-console.apps-crc.testing
 - oauth-openshift.apps-crc.testing
+Domain for Conjur GUI
+- conjur-master.demo.local
+Domain for web applications
 - cityapp-hardcode-cityapp.apps-crc.testing
 - cityapp-conjurtok8sfile-cityapp.apps-crc.testing
+- cityapp-conjurtok8ssecret-cityapp.apps-crc.testing
-- conjur-appliance-conjur.apps-crc.testing
+- cityapp-secretless-cityapp.apps-crc.testing
-- conjur-master.demo.local
+- cityapp-springboot-cityapp.apps-crc.testing

 # 1.2.
 VMs Preparation
 ## **Step1.2.1: Preparing CentOS Stream 9**
 CentOS Stream 9 can be downloaded at https://www.centos.org/download/